 Ingredients:

-- Tofu.
-Firm block tofu is easier to handle than soft tofu and won’t fall apart in the pan.
+- Firm or Extra-Firm Tofu.
+Firm or extra-firm block tofu is recommended because it’s easier to handle and won’t fall apart when cooked.

 - Sesame oil.
 Nutty, aromatic richness.